 - Select the task whose name starts with GoogleChromeUpdateTask.

-- Right-click for the context menu and select Disable option.
+- Right-click on the context menu and select the Disable option.

-There might be multiple tasks starting with that name; make sure you disable all of them.
+Multiple tasks might start with that name; make sure you deactivate all of them.

 Bottom Line

-MacOS users can trash the Chrome app from the Applications folder, essentially deleting the files and folders.
+A macOS user can trash the Chrome app from the Applications folder, essentially deleting the files and folders with the Chrome app.

 Instead of worrying about the login name to find the profile folder, just type %LOCALAPPDATA%\Google